vlang/vsl/examples/plot_scatter/README.md

 # Example - plot_scatter 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a basic scatter plot.

 ## Instructions